ibm-cloud-docs/vpc/at-events.md

 | volume | is.volume.volume.operate | Volume ID was specified |
 {: caption="Table 27.
 Actions that generate events for Block Storage resources" caption-side="bottom"}

-An event does not contain a volume name if information is not available at the time of the event.
-For example, if you make a request to create a volume but do not provide a volume name, the information is not available and does not appear in the event.
+An event does not contain a volume name if no information is available at the time of the event.
+For example, when you make a request to create a volume but do not provide a volume name, the information is not available and does not appear in the event.
 {: note}

 ### Snapshots events